We’ve been doing this whole parenthood thing for ten months now so I thought better late than never to share my thoughts on baby and new mom products!

 The other great thing about the UPPAbaby brand is its travel bags.
 We had registered for just the car seat bag instead of both (oops) but used the car seat and stroller bags on our trip to Florida.
 By registering your travel bags online, their TravelSafe program covers any damage incurred to the registered item during air travel (that was a lot of use of the word register but make sure you do that for all of your UPPAbaby products!).

 This is the only stroller we have right now, but I keep looking at this Colugo stroller.
 While I love our VISTA, I think a smaller one will be helpful when we’re on the go.
+I’ve also heard amazing things about this Cybex travel stroller.

 Car Seat.
 I went back and forth on the UPPAbaby MESA and Nuna Pipa for longer than I care to admit.
 I think I watched 10 YouTube video reviews and comparisons and still couldn’t decide.
 I ended up getting the MESA because I didn’t want to deal with the adapters but still hear amazing things about the Nuna.